GlobalFishingWatch/globalfishingwatch.github.io/transshipment.md

 # Transshipment Data

-We have developed a dataset of likely and potential transshipments -- events where a fishing vessel meets up with a refrigerated cargo vessel to offload their catch while at sea.
+We have developed a dataset of likely and potential transshipments -- events where a fishing vessel meets up with a refrigerated cargo vessel to offload its catch while at sea.

 ![transship]({{ site.url }}{{site.baseurl}}/images/globalfootprinttransshpments.png)